Custom Software and Offshore Development | LARION

 Computer vision focuses on how computers process and interpret visual data like images and videos.
 In data analytics, it helps analyze vast amounts of visual content, enabling tasks like motion tracking, facial recognition, and feature extraction from images.

-How can AI be used for data analytics?
+6 Ways AI be used for data analytics

 AI-driven analytics is created to simplify, automate and assist each phase of the data analysis journey